Purple frog: Description

-Distribution
+Geographic range

-Earlier thought to be restricted to the south of the Palghat Gap in the Western Ghats, additional records have extended its known range farther north of the gap.
+Earlier thought to be restricted to the south of the Palghat Gap in the Western Ghats, additional records have extended the known range of Nasikabatrachus sahyadrensis farther north of the gap.
 The species is now known to be quite widely distributed in the Western Ghats, ranging from the Camel's Hump Hill Range in the north, all the way to the northernmost portions of the Agasthyamalai Hill Range in the south.